othermedia/js-handbook/internet-explorer.md

 ------------

-Internet Explorer's JavaScript engine is prone to memory leaks, especially when writing code of any complexity--closures are notorious sources of this class of problem.
+Internet Explorer's JavaScript engine is prone to memory leaks, especially when writing code of any complexity---closures are notorious sources of this class of problem.

 Microsoft have a useful article, [Understanding and Solving Internet Explorer Leak Patterns][ieleaks], which covers memory IE memory leaks in general and